Kid-friendly Venues

 Brunswick Foodstore

-The northside has no shortage of cafes but the Brunswick Foodstore has something special.
-The heritage-listed building brings a feeling of warmth and charm making it an inviting brunch location for the whole family.
-The little ones can take their pick from cheese toastie, waffles, chicken schnitz and eggs on toast.
+The northside has no shortage of great cafes, but the Brunswick Foodstore has something special.
+Its heritage-listed building brings a feeling of warmth and charm, making it an inviting brunch location for the whole family.
+The little ones can take their pick from toasties, croissants, eggs on toast and ricotta pancakes.

 Image credit: Urban List